cedadev/cloudhands-web/README.rst

 Cloudhands is a very young project.
 This release contains the following:

-* definition of permissions for a managed domain
+* basic web app demonstrating authentication and permissions

 Requirements
 ::::::::::::